knative/serving/docs/spec/normative_examples.md

             image: gcr.io/...
 ```

-This causes the Route to be updated to pin traffic the specified
+The Service controller updates the Route to put all traffic on the specified
-revision (note that the Configuration between the two is equivalent,
+revision (note that the Configuration between the two is equivalent, and
-and therefore unchanged).
+therefore unchanged).

 ```http
 PATCH /apis/serving.knative.dev/v1alpha1/namespaces/default/routes/my-service